hmt/bbb-static-monitor/README.md

 ```

 You can then open your browser to https://localhost:5000 for a local instance of the page.

+Or you go to [releases](https://github.com/hmt/bbb-static-monitor/releases) and download `bbb-monitor.zip`.
+Unzip and open the `index.html` with your browser.

 If you want to contribute feel free to open a pull request or open an issue.